 Other possible causes of a Dowager’s hump include:

 • Postural Changes: One of the most common causes of this specific type of poor posture can be connected to long periods of time hunched over cell phones, tablets, and laptops.
-Repeatedly assuming this position of forward flexion stretches the muscles, ligaments, and tendons, as well as compressing the intervertebral discs in the upper back and neck.
+Repeatedly assuming this forward flexion position stretches the muscles, ligaments, and tendons, as well as compressing the intervertebral discs in the upper back and neck.

-• Osteoporosis:.
-A compression fracture causes an increased forward curve.
+• Osteoporosis: A compression fracture causes an increased forward curve.
 This causes your upper back to curve more, forcing you to lift your neck into more extension to see forward.
 It’s those two factors that cause the bump in the upper back.
 Women are more likely to develop a Dowager’s hump, as hormone changes during menopause increase their risk of bone loss due to osteoporosis.

 • Degenerative changes: As we age, there are slow, progressive changes in the spine’s normal structure and function.
 They range from mild to severe and most often result from the normal aging process.
 Arthritis, tumors, and infections can also cause these changes.